BunBox/BunBox-Teleport-Engine/index.md

 This site serves as documentation for the Engine, providing explanation of core features, useage in greater detail and example use cases.

+## How does this work?

+### Summary
+The Teleport Engine attachment is worn much like an AO is.
+Attached and forgotten about, allowed to do it's own thing.
+Once attached, scripted objects can trigger teleports by generating datapackets containing the data needed for the Engine to perform the teleport and then sending them to the user to be teleported via llRegionSayTo.

+### Security in the Datapacket
+This datapacket is accompanied by several layers of unique encrypted time-sensitive authentication data which is checked by the Engine for validity.
+These validity checks are per user, per teleport, per object and each teleport call must have its own unique datapacket with for loops being used for multiple teleports when a single event should trigger multiple TPs.

+### Contents of the Datapacket
+After these checks are made, the engine processes the datapacket to prepare the parameters of the teleport.
+These parameters include:
+-	**Encrypted Sound UUID** - _A datapacket can contain the UUID of a sound to be played upon teleport by the Engine.
+This UUID is communicated in an encrypted format so to protect content creators, though it should be noticed UUIDs are things a malicious viewer can grab, but thats no reason to not do what we can._

+-	**Teleport Data** - _Destination sim name, destination global position, destination local position OR destination offset._

+-	**Anti-Abuse Flags** - _Scripts that communicate with the Engines directly instead of through the API are subject to serveral active checks to determine if the script is held inside an object that may be being used for malicious purposes.
+In the pre-made teleporter script included with the boxed Engine, this flag is tripped if the object is physical, has moved recently, or has been rezzed recently.
+The engine will ignore teleports containing this flag unless it has been set to "Action Mode"._

+-	**Return Data** - _Data about the origin of the teleport inform the Engine if the user is allowed to use the Engine "<<BACK" button to return back to return back to the teleporter.
+Also included is the specified return landing position set by the owner of the teleporter.
+These return teleports are one-time consumable TPs which teleport the teleportee back to where they teleported from (Unlike SL's back function which TPs you to the last place you teleported TO).
+Upon return TP, the ticket is consumed, and teleporters can opt to not allow returnTPs entirely, thus preventing exploiting of the return function in builds or cases where the user should be unable to do so._

+-	**Message** - _The datapacket can also contain a string message which is communicated to the Engine user via llOwnerSay(); upon teleport.
+The included teleporter script does now allow for messages and instead this must be called via API._

+### Execution of the Datapacket
+Once processed, the datapacket is then executed if the attached Engine's access settings (Execute commands from Any/Group+Owner/Owner only) permit it.

+The datapacket and its in-the-background security is the core feature of the Engine, making it not only easy to use but safe to have attached 24/7 and open enough to be used in a wide range of cases as per the needs of script calling the teleport.

+The result is a more immersive user-experience and a new approach to how we do teleports in Second Life (asuming TPEngines become as wide spreas as Animation Overriders).

 ## Doesnt this exist already?

 A scripted attachment to serve as a system for facilitating teleports from scripted objects?